akheron/jansson/doc/apiref.rst

    Returns the associated value of *string* as a null terminated UTF-8 encoded string, or *NULL* if *string* is not a JSON string.

+   The retuned value is read-only and must not be modified or freed by the user.
+It is valid as long as *string* exists, i.e. as long as its reference count has not dropped to zero.

 .. function:: int json_string_set(const json_t *string, const char *value)

    Sets the associated value of *string* to *value*. *value* must be a